pbagosy/mishaqqa/03_cosmology/01_konun_oluhiyat.md

 Paladins also select an aspect.
 Most paladins are invested by the Penitent Simurgh, though any can be chosen.
 Druids, however, are always invested by the Rampant Lion.

 ## Favored Weapon
 Clerics are proficient in their aspect’s favored weapon.
-Paladins tend to prefer their aspect's favored weapon, but are not otherwise bound to it.
-Druids follow the same rules for weapons.